Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * An plug and play layer, FC-100 improve Cifar-100 FS for 1% on MetaOptSVM
 - [x] [arXiv 2020] Generalized Reinforcement Meta Learning for Few-Shot Optimization
-    * This paper's motivation like "Empirical Bayes Transductive Meta-Learning with Synthetic Gradients " in ICLR 2020, both of them use a mechanism to estimate or synthesis the gradients, so if you interesting in this paper, you'd better have look it that one.
+    * This paper's motivation like "Empirical Bayes Transductive Meta-Learning with Synthetic Gradients *in ICLR 2020, both of them use a mechanism to estimate or synthesis the gradients, so if you interesting in this paper, you'd better have look it that one.
     * 71% with Resnet on mini-Imagenet (not so impressive)
 - [ ] [arXiv 2020] Bayesian Online Meta-Learning with Laplace Approximation
     * continue learning
+- [ ] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
+- [x] [arXiv 2020] ONE OF THESE (FEW) THINGS IS NOT LIKE THE OTHERS
+    * image classification task, however need to classify the outliner, like cross-domain settings
+    * they define a "junk" classes specific, may not significant
+- [ ] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
+    * 63.21 ± 0.78% for 1-shot on mini-ImageNet
+    * insterest, they improve the results by decompose the image into several compostions, sound reasonable

 **Generation**
 - [x] [arXiv 2020] MatchingGAN: Matching-based Few-shot Image Generation